 “However, eventually, I started growing feelings for D. and made the mistake of cheating by kissing him… which I deeply regret.
 I did not have the courage to tell my boyfriend at first.
 Ultimately, he found out about it anyway, just after Valentine’s Day.
 He handled it with grace by not telling his family or friends, whom I had met previously, and by having a genuine talk with me about my actions and why I did what I did.
 I was then faced with the decision to either stay with my boyfriend (we’d been together for two years by then) or to break up with him for D., my best friend.
 I deeply loved them both.

 “I ultimately made the decision to stay with my boyfriend because I was not prepared to abandon him and the relationship.
-This is when I realised I truly loved him and couldn't let him go, even more than I loved D., who had been a part of my life for much longer.
+This is when I realized I truly loved him and couldn't let him go, even more than I loved D., who had been a part of my life for much longer.

 Making the decision broke my heart, and I’m still healing from the consequences of my actions.
 I have since (painfully) cut off all contact with D., and my boyfriend and I are on much better terms.
 The incident even made us stronger — it helped us to work on issues within our relationship.
 We respect each other more now and are closer than ever before.
 I believe that people come into our lives for reasons, seasons, and lifetimes.
 Perhaps D.'s purpose in my life was a chapter to teach me how to be a better friend and partner.
-And to recognise what true soulmate love is like.
+And to recognize what true soulmate love is like.
 Hopefully, my current boyfriend will be with me for a lifetime.

 “My advice for folks who find themselves in a similar situation?
-You may feel ashamed, but the first step is realising that love triangles really do happen naturally, and, if you trust the people in your life, I would encourage you to reach out to them and lay it all out on the table.
+You may feel ashamed, but the first step is realizing that love triangles really do happen naturally, and, if you trust the people in your life, I would encourage you to reach out to them and lay it all out on the table.
 As outsiders, they can offer insight that may help you reach a decision faster.
 Listen to them, but be honest with yourself and what you want.
-It’s also important to realise that you are not a bad person.
+It’s also important to realize that you are not a bad person.
 Be kind to yourself as you navigate this tricky situation with friends, family, and the internet.”

 Alice, 25, Fremont, California